-Additionally, on February 7, 2024, the closing price of our Common Stock as reported by Nasdaq was \$2.75.
+Additionally, on January 31, 2024, the closing price of our Common Stock was \$2.26.
 Currently, the exercise price of the Warrants is greater than the current market price of our shares of Common Stock.
 Accordingly, such Warrants are unlikely to be exercised at this time and therefore we do not expect to receive any proceeds from such exercise of the Warrants in the near term.
 Whether any holders of Warrants determine to exercise such Warrants, which would result in cash proceeds to us, will likely depend upon the market price of our Common Stock at the time of any such holder's determination.